setiyadi-ben/Linux-Engineer-Applied-Practice/Java-Webapps-Simulation/1/Installing-ApacheTomcat_and_ApacheHTTP.md

 </p>

 <p align="justify">
-15. Update server.xml file with the new keystore file.
+15. Update server.xml file with linking the new keystore file that have just generated.
 I'm also added the following settings to block access on port 8080 and make a reference to redirecting port 8080 to port 8443.

 <p align="center"><img src="/image-files/tomcat-cert-install-2sh.png"></p>